cscott/mw-ocg-texter/README.md

 ```
 The `-h` option specifies the hostname of the wiki, and the `-t`
 option gives the title to convert.
 The content will be fetched
-from RESTBase and converted, with output to standard out (unless
+from the Wikimedia REST API and converted, with output to standard
-the `-o` option is given).
+out (unless the `-o` option is given).

 ## Other ideas
 This backend should implement the [Unicode Nearly Plain-Text Encoding of